-Here’s the basic principle.
-There are six stages in the decision-making process and at each stage people need specific information to move forward toward a decision.
+Here’s the basic principle, and some of this will sound familiar.
+There are six stages in the decision-making process and at each stage, people need specific information to move forward toward a decision.
 Missing information, the wrong information or the right information presented at the wrong time creates barriers that prevent people from moving forward.

 At this point, don’t think tools.
 We’re not talking about ads or websites — we’re talking about the ideas behind those tools.

 Consider a prospect who is Stage 1: Unaware.
 What does that even mean?
 It might mean they’ve never heard of your company.
 It might mean they know who you are but have no idea that you can help them solve a problem.
 Or it might mean they aren’t even aware that they have a problem.
 It is the role of marketing to make prospects aware and help them move to Stage 2: Contemplating.

 The first two of our nine processes are effective in this earliest stage of the decision journey:

 Process One: Consciousness raising